pudly/schmopera-hugo/content/articles/the-ago-now-with-more-music.md

 ---
-title: The AGO, now with more music!
+title: "The AGO, now with more music!"
 ---

 Starting this week at the Art Gallery of Ontario, you can have your art with music on the side.